thindil/steamsky/bin/doc/MODDING.md

 *game.dat* in *data* directory and edit line which starts with ConditionName.
 Value after equal sign must be existing attribute name.

+## Strength attribute name
+To change which attribute is used to count character maximum encumbrance, open file *game.dat* in *data* directory and edit line which starts with StrenghtName.
+Value after equal sign must be existing attribute name.

 ## Items

 ### General informations